krateoplatformops/krateo-v2-template-finops-example-pricing-vm-azure/readme.md

 The following figure shows an example of the pricing information retrieved from the Azure Pricing API placed inside the widget card:
 ![FinOps Data Presentation Example](_diagrams/example.png)

+<sub>Note: the `1 GB/Month` expenditure has been added thorugh the API as an example of multiple values and will not show when installing the composition.</sub>

 ## Installation
 Install the cert-manager for the Azure operator:
 ```